usdot-fhwa-stol/carma-utils/sensorlib/doc/CarlaCDASimAdapter.md

-# Sensorlib Data Service
+# Carla CDA Sim Adapter

-The sensorlib data service instantiates an XML-RPC server providing the sensorlib capabilities.
+The Carla CDA Sim Adapter instantiates an XML-RPC server providing the sensorlib capabilities.

 Prior to starting the service, set the following environment variables to define the CARLA version being utilized: